 Hiroki Azuma became famous overseas for writing a foundational text in what is fast becoming a mini library of academic texts about otaku culture.
 Not satisfied just with teaching and writing, he has also done that oddly Japanese thing of building up his own mini faction, in this case largely revolving around his journal, Shisouchizu beta (“Map of Thinking”), and his publication company, Genron.

-The pages of his journals and books are filled with contributions from the likes of artist/art entrepreneur Takashi Murakami, former journalist Naoki Inose (current governor of Tokyo until gubernatorial elections are held) and Twitter advocate Daisuke Tsukuda.
+The pages of his journals and books are filled with contributions from the likes of artist/art entrepreneur Takashi Murakami, former journalist Naoki Inose (current governor of Tokyo until gubernatorial elections are held) and Twitter evangelist Daisuke Tsukuda.

 The lyrics to the title song on the Initiation album have been written by Azuma, and the vocals of course created by Hatsune Miku.
 There are also other tracks featuring just Miku on her own, plus DJs and piano songs.
 The album also features a music video.